googlefonts/VTT-Deficiencies/README.md

 **Middle:** Autohinted outline / Gridfit

+YAnchor (1) Moves point 1, (point at y-min) to the grid, without a reference to a cvt.

+YAnchor (2) Moves point 2 (point at y-max) to the grid, without a reference to a cvt.

+Both points on the outline, 1, and 2 are rounded to the grid independantly of one another.
+In this case at 12ppem, point 1, rounds up to grid, point 2 rounds down to grid, resulting in a hinted outline that is one pixel in height.
+To correctly describe an acute accent, a minimum of two pixels in height is needed.
+The autohinted outline in case will appear as a dot or flat line.

 **Right:** Manually hinted outline / Gridfit

+YAnchor (1) Moves point 1, (point at y-min) to the grid, without a reference to a cvt.

+YDist(1,2,>=2) Moves point 2, to a new position on the grid, relative to point 1’s new position on the grid, while also maintaining a minumum distance of 2 pixels at all sizes for all variation instance. (width and weight)

-**Recommend** Autohinter should be extended to have built in special intelligence specific to accented glyphs.
+**Recommend** Extend / modify VTT Autohinter to have built in special intelligence specific to accented glyphs.
 The approach is based on generic common hinting strategies for accents.
 See illustrations and methods described above.
+The two basic approachs described, can be applied to a wide variety of accent types and will work consistently in displaying clear and readable accents at all sizes across all variation instances. _(width and weight for example)_